Str3am786/somefTester/README.md

 # FAQ
 This is a simulation of Frequently asked Questions

-## Question: Why are you so handsome?
+## Why are you so handsome?
 Yes you, the one reading this, HOW?
-Answer: Good spawn
+Good spawn

-## Question: Why did I create this?
+## Why did I create this?
-Answer: Why not? docs.python.org
+Why not? docs.python.org